Why do many Innkeepers Fear and

 the daily grind.
 For these reasons a computer seems to be an intrusion.

-in room internet access.
-Most of your fears stems from the wide variety of choices, setup problems, and security issues.
-And let’s face it there are many older
+Most computer and internet fears stems from the wide variety of choices, setup problems, and security issues.
+And let’s face it; if you did not grow up with computer technology,

 etc., intimidate and raise real questions as to how one can make any intelligent